aejmcclelland/csv-name-splitter/README.md

 ### Prerequisites

 - Node.js: Make sure you have Node.js installed on your computer.
-You can download it from https://nodejs.org/
+### Install dependancies

+-npm install

 ### Installation